TheSeanFraser/highparkcaterpillarsurvey/volunteer.md

 May to July - 9:15 PM

-August to October - start times progressively get earlier as the days get shorter
+Aug to Oct - start times progressively get earlier as the days get shorter